wybthon/wybthon/docs/concepts/events.md

 #### Delegation model

 Wybthon installs one document-level listener per event type on first use and walks up from the original `target` to parent nodes, invoking any handlers that were registered on matching virtual nodes. `stop_propagation()` prevents further bubbling within Wybthon’s dispatcher.

-Handlers are automatically removed when nodes unmount.
+Cleanup guarantees:

+- When a node is unmounted, all of its event handlers are removed from the delegation map.
+- When the last handler for an event type is removed across the entire document (e.g., via unmount or by diffing a handler to `None`), the document-level listener for that event type is automatically removed.

 #### Naming and normalization